themindfulbit/difficulties.github.io/_pages/about.md

 ### The Site

 In late 2011 I built the first iteration of *The Mindful Bit*.
 It now has a different name that better reflects my struggle to understand the world.
 I'm still fascinated by the intersection of mindfulness, technology, and design.
-I'm still puzzled and fascinated by the world's impermanent, emergent, and unsatisfying nature.
+I'm still puzzled by the world's impermanent, emergent, and unsatisfying nature.
 I'll be working on mindfulness for the rest of my life.
 While I don't have any good answers, in the meantime we can have enlightening conversations around the questions.

 The site itself has been rebuilt six times, using [Tumblr](http://tumblr.com), [WordPress](http://wordpress.org), [Squarespace](http://squarespace.com), [Ruhoh](http://ruhoh.com), [Statamic](http://statamic.com), and now [Jekyll](http://jekyllrb.com/) hosted via [Github Pages](https://pages.github.com/).
 It's currently typeset in Georg Duffner's beautiful [EB Garamond](http://www.georgduffner.at/ebgaramond/).
 I use the site to play around with new web technologies, so it changes a lot.
 I hope that doesn't get too annoying for you.